mozilla/remote-settings/README.rst

    $ release
    $ postrelease

+The Mozilla remote-settings CI will immediately deploy the newly-tagged version to remote-settings stage and run the QA tests against it.
+Results are reported in the Mozilla ``#storage`` channel.

 Then:

 The "Back to development" commit cannot be pushed to master because we don't allow pushes to master.

+You can just throw away the commit (``git reset --hard HEAD^``) but the next person to touch the changelog will have to introduce a new heading for the next version.
+Another option is to push the commit and have it be reviewed:

 .. code-block:: bash